Contributed By BonelliErede

 Lenders generally request to enter into security arrangements with all the group companies, while the borrower seeks to agree on security principles excluding non-material assets and setting out materiality thresholds and limitations of liability.

 Under Italian law, security can be taken mainly over:

-The methods of taking security over the above assets vary according to the type of asset concerned.
+The methods of taking security over the assets described in 5.1 Types of Security Commonly Used vary according to the type of asset concerned.

 Shares or Quotas

 In order to grant a pledge over shares in a joint-stock company or quotas in a limited liability company, a deed of pledge is required.
 To perfect a pledge over shares, a director of the company whose shares are pledged must annotate the pledge on the share certificates (or the shareholder should endorse the certificates by way of security in favour of the secured creditors) and in the company's shareholders' ledger.
 To perfect a pledge over quotas, the relevant deed must be notarised and filed with the competent companies' register (registro delle imprese).
 If the deed was executed before a foreign notary public, it must also be apostilled (where necessary) and deposited with an Italian notary public, together with a sworn translation (if it is not executed in Italian).

 If the company whose shares are pledged is listed (or has opted to have dematerialised shares), no share certificates will be available and the pledge would be subject to: